Gambo019/Doc-Parser/README.md

 pip install -r requirements.txt
 ```

-5. Create a `.env` file in the root directory and add your OpenAI API key:
+5. Create a `.env` file in the root directory with your configuration:
 ```
 OPENAI_API_KEY=<your-openai-api-key>
+API_KEY=<your-secure-api-key>
 ```

+For local development with Docker Compose, see [README.local.md](README.local.md) for the complete `.env` template.

 ## AWS Lambda Deployment